|Title:||Public Health Nurse, Full Time|

 - Represents the Fond du Lac Band of Lake Superior Chippewa and the department in a positive and professional manner in the community.

 - Required to maintain proper attendance including reporting to work on time in accordance with applicable policies.

 - Maintains a clean and organized work area.

 - Due to changes and modifications in the job from time to time, employees are required to be flexible and assume other responsibilities assigned by management as deemed necessary.

 - B.S.N. is required.

-- One year of public health nursing experience and one year of professional hospital nurse experience is required.
+- One year of public health nursing experience is preferred.